 Whether you like it or not, your credit score is something that will affect you your whole life.
 If your credit score is good, then you just need to focus on not ruining it.
 If it’s not good, you could be in for some serious work.
 Unfortunately, raising your credit rating from the depths of disgrace is a process similar to beating the bulge – it could take some time and a lot of effort.

 If it’s not too late to save your credit score from falling below that red mark, then by all means, put out all the stops to obtain a better grade.
 And don’t worry; you are not alone on this problem as over 30 million Americans today suffer from having less-than-stellar scores on their credit reports.
 It’s how you deal with it that matters most.
-Remember that the longer you put off working for a higher credit score, the more difficult it will be to accomplish.
+Remember that the longer you put off working to improve your credit score, the more difficult it will be to accomplish.

 Here are 7 of the most important don’ts of credit that you should avoid doing from now on:

 1. Don’t put off paying the bills.

 Whether it’s for the rental, your car loan, your credit card bill, or any other critical bills that could make an impact on your credit rating, be sure that you mail the check on time.
 Better yet, sign up for online bill pay to make it more convenient for you.
 Some banks may let you get away with late payments a couple of times, but don’t make it a regular thing.
 About one-third or 35% of your credit score is riding on your payment history.

 Sure, the bank may have deemed you worthy of a $10,000-credit limit.
 But do you have to spend it all?
 Remember that any credit you can avail of from this piece of plastic is still a loan that needs to be paid, not a free ticket to unnecessary spending.
 Your debt-to-available-credit ratio accounts for a staggering 30% of your credit score so you’d want to keep your balance within 10% to 30% of your limit so as not to stand out (in a bad way) in the eyes of your card issuer.